c-trie++: A Dynamic Trie Tailored for Fast Prefix Searches: Keyword Dictionary

 For supporting the keyword dictionary operations, we need operations to descend in a micro tree.
-For that, as already described in the proof of Lemma~\ref{lemMicroTrie}, each internal node~\nodeU{} stores a dictionary \DicChild{\nodeU} to access one of its child nodes $v$ by the character $\fnKey(\nodeV)$.
-Additionally, the trie maintains a dictionary \DicHandle{} that can address each internal node~$\nodeU$ by its handle $\fnHandle(\nodeU)$.
+For that, the trie maintains a dictionary \DicHandle{} that can address each internal node~$\nodeU$ by its handle $\fnHandle(\nodeU)$.
+Additionally, we need a way to navigate from a node to one of its children.
+This can be done in constant time in the original z-fast trie since it works on a binary alphabet (hence, each node has at most two children).
+For the alphabet-aware variant, each internal node~\nodeU{} stores a dictionary \DicChild{\nodeU} to access one of its child nodes $v$ by the character $\fnKey(\nodeV)$.
+The proof of Lemma~\ref{lemMicroTrie} gives us two different, possible representations for \DicChild{}: